Police fast-track scheme to 'open up' top ranks

 He said he wanted every force in England and Wales to use the schemes.

-Policing Minister Damian Green added: "This is the first time that chief constables will be able to recruit talented and motivated leaders from other walks of life, who can bring a wide range of experience and expertise."'Not great'
+Policing Minister Damian Green added: "This is the first time that chief constables will be able to recruit talented and motivated leaders from other walks of life, who can bring a wide range of experience and expertise."

 The move was recommended by Tom Winsor in his review of police pay and conditions.